berkeleyljj/Massive-Serve-Jinjian/API_DOCUMENTATION.md

 ### `nprobe` - Search Clusters
 Controls the number of clusters searched during ANN retrieval:
-- **Lower values (1-16)**: Faster but less accurate
-- **Higher values (64-256)**: More accurate but slower
-- **Recommended**: 32 for balanced performance, 64+ for high accuracy

 ### `exact_search` - Exact Reranking
 When enabled, performs exact similarity computation instead of approximate search:
-- **Benefits**: Higher accuracy, better accuracy
+- **Benefits**: Higher accuracy
-- **Trade-offs**: Slower response time, higher computational cost
+- **Trade-offs**: Slower response time by about 1.5s, higher computational cost.
+Delay will be reduced on similar search thanks to caching.
-- **Use case**: When accuracy is critical over speed

 ### `diverse_search` - Diverse Results
 Enables diversity-aware result selection to avoid similar passages:
 - **Benefits**: More varied results, better coverage
-- **Trade-offs**: May reduce accuracy for some queries.
-The diverse algorithm can be harsh on accuracy, so only increase the parameter very sparingly.
+- **Trade-offs**: May reduce accuracy for some queries and also higher end-to-end delay.
 - **Best with**: `lambda` parameter to control diversity vs accuracy trade-off

 ### `lambda` - Diversity Trade-off
 Controls the balance between accuracy and diversity when `diverse_search` is enabled:
 - **0.0**: Maximum accuracy, no diversity
-- **0.2**: Balanced approach -- because of the harshness of the algorithm, we recommend setting lambda to a low value, like 0.2 when enabled.
-Higher values are for experimental purposes.
+- **0.2-0.3**: Balanced approach -- because of the harshness of the algorithm, we recommend setting lambda to a low value when diverse search is on.
+- Anything higher can be risky, and please be aware to increase only for experimental purposes
 ---

 ## 📝 Request Examples